cypienta/docs/docs/source/getting_started/prerequisites.rst

 -  IAM
 -  CloudFormation

-To confirm you have the required permssion for the resoucres nessary to run the pipeline you can check with the following script.
+To confirm you have the required permssion for the resources necessary to run the pipeline you can check that with the following script.
+To run the script the iam user must have ``iam:SimulatePrincipalPolicy`` policy.

 .. code-block:: console